midcoast-collective/champions-of-commerce/posts/d-g-pub-grub.md

 pickup: true
 delivery: true
 masks: false
-masked: true
+masked: false
 ---
 1918 Frederick Ave.
-Limited dine in.
-Carry out and delivery available through Door Dash & Grub Hub, 671-1141.
-Hours: M-Th, 4 to 130 a.m.; Friday & Saturday, 11 a.m. to 1:30 a.m.; Sunday, 11 a.m. to midnight.
-Only restaurant on Frederick offering service from 930 p.m.-1:30 a.m.nightly.
+Dine in, carry out and delivery available through Door Dash & Grub Hub, 671-1141.
+Hours: M-Th, 4 to 1:30 a.m.; Friday & Saturday, 11 a.m. to 1:30 a.m.; Sunday, 11 a.m. to midnight.
+Only restaurant on Frederick offering service from 9:30 p.m.-1:30 a.m. nightly.